mmo/sonar.ch/content/post/autumn-tests-and-new-features.md

 **4. Support of all file formats**

-SONAR is now able to receive any kind of file formats.
-A preview is available for PDF and some images formats.
+SONAR is now able to receive any file formats.
+A preview is available for PDF and some image formats.
 The other file types must be downloaded to be visualised.

 ### Small corrections